stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Where _count_ is the draw count for the model and _layout_ specifies the structure of each vertex in the model.

+The model header is factored into a separate domain class since the actual model vertices (and later the index buffer) are not required once the data has been loaded to the hardware.

-Rather than fiddling the code-generated `VkPrimitiveTopology` enumeration a wrapper is implemented for the drawing primitive which can then provide additional helpers:
+Rather than fiddling the code-generated `VkPrimitiveTopology` enumeration a wrapper is implemented for drawing primitives which can then provide additional helpers:

 ```java
 public enum Primitive {